 BUY: Sport-Brella Versa Adjustable w/Clamp, Amazon – $20

 Beach Chairs (for you!)

 Pretty standard in Hawaii are the Tommy Bahama backpack strap low beach chairs.
 We usually do one chair per adult, and it’s easy to put on your back to still have two hands free.
 Which you need with multiple children.
 They can be a splurge, so if you’re not going to use often, opt for a cheaper item.
-Here in Oregon, I just use an REI camp chair or a beach towel.
+Here in Oregon, I just use an REI camp chair or a beach towel for my beach day.

 Best Baby Sunscreen

-ThinkBaby Sunscreen is a zinc oxide based non-toxic sunscreen.
-Smells good, smooths on easily and actually works.
+ThinkBaby Sunscreen is a zinc oxide based non-toxic uv protection sunscreen.
+Smells good, smooths on easily and actually works, and is great on sensitive skin.
 So many natural sunscreens feel like you’re trying to rub toothpaste into your skin.
 And don’t work as well.
 ThinkBaby is where it’s at!
 Lay your baby down on their back to apply sunscreen.
 For babies, it’s easier to apply the sunscreen, let it soak in and then put on the rest of their swim outfit.
 For toddlers, I call it sun lotion and talk in a happy and soothing voice, like it’s a fun thing, and that usually does the trick.
-So often sunscreen is applied last minute, in a hurry or roughly because the kid is flailing around.
+So often sun protection is applied last minute, in a hurry or roughly because the kid is flailing around.
 It’s no wonder kids resist it.

 BUY: Kiddie Pool, Amazon – $11